motiv-labs/log-tailer/README.md

 Logs retrieved will be delayed approximately 10 seconds.
 # How to use
 ## Docker container
-You can either get the Docker image from here: {insert link}
+You can either get the Docker image from here: https://hub.docker.com/repository/docker/motivlabs/log-tailer

 Or build it using a command like this:
 ```